 I also spend much of my time advancing a global dialogue on resilience – how to help people and systems persist, recover and thrive amid disruption.
 For several years, my colleague Ann Marie Healy and I traveled from the coral reefs of Palau to the back streets of Palestine exploring these issues – the results are encapsulated in Resilience: Why Things Bounce Back, published by Simon and Schuster in the U.S., and in many other languages and territories around the world.
 My work since has focused on bringing together coalitions of interested practitioners and leaders from many resilience-related fields.

 In addition to the above, I’ve been honored to serve as a Fellow of the National Geographic Society, an organization I have loved since I was a child.
-I also strategically advise, and speak regularly to a wide array of leading companies, governmental organization, NGOs, startups and cultural and civil society groups, and serve on the boards of some wonderful organizations, ranging from the Brooklyn Academy of Music (a vanguard contemporary performing arts center) and Blurb (a breakthrough personal publishing platform).
+I also strategically advise, and speak regularly to a wide array of leading companies, governmental organization, NGOs, startups and cultural and civil society groups.
+I serve on the Boards of the Brooklyn Academy of Music (a vanguard contemporary performing arts center) and Blurb (a breakthrough personal publishing platform).
 I helped incubate the I2 Institute (which is working to advance the innovation ecosystem in the Middle East) and serve as an advisor to PlanetLabs (a revolutionary Earth-imaging company).

-I’m honored that my work and ideas are covered in the media, and I’m lucky to have been named as a part of everything from Vanity Fair’s “Next Establishment” to the Chronicle of Philanthropy’s list of “Innovators to Watch“.
+I’m honored that my work and ideas are sometimes covered in the media, and humbled to have been recognized in places like Vanity Fair’s “Next Establishment” to the Chronicle of Philanthropy’s list of “Innovators to Watch“.

 I live in Brooklyn, NY with my family, who, every day, teach me a little more about love.